ynshung/covid-19-malaysia/README.md

 # covid-19-malaysia
 Malaysia COVID-19 dataset by country, states and total clusters, updated frequently.
 Districts, cases types and death cases data are archived.

+## Press Releases
+Press release documents related to COVID-19 with scripts to scrape them are in this new [repository](https://github.com/ynshung/covid-19-my-press).
+All files are in HTML format.

 ## Contributing
 You can help by completing some of the dataset left or checking the values/names so that they are correct (especially for districts cases).
 You can search for the data in the sources below or with other methods.